DiTo97/nba-playoffs-clutch-per/PER.md

 # Player efficiency rating

 Player efficiency rating (**PER**) is an advanced NBA metric introduced in 2007 by John Hollinger as a methodology for comparing the relative accomplishments of players across leagues, as well as across years.
 The idea is relatively simple, despite being commonly viewed as complex: Produce a value for each player such that it captures their influence on the game in terms of **points per possession** (PPP).
-In fact, we should emphasize the _minute/possession_ relationship, as the original intention of the metric was to to capture per minute effects of a player; however, the PER model transforms that into a per possession framework.
+In fact, we should emphasize the _minute/possession_ relationship, as the original intention of the metric was to to capture per minute effects of each NBA player; however, the PER model transforms that into a per possession framework.

 The rest of this write-up is organized as follows: First, we introduce the actual PER model as a combination of 13 terms and three scaling factor.
 Then, we dive into each of those terms analyzing how it reflects a different aspect of the game of basketball.